Undergraduate Study

 How to Declare

-To declare the Wildlife Ecology major students must meet with CALS Transitional Advising and Outreach Services, the Russell Labs Academic Advising Manager Allee Hochmuth in particular.
-If you have questions about the field of Wildlife Ecology, please contact Dr. Anna Pidgeon.
+To declare the Wildlife Ecology major, current UW Madison students must meet with CALS Advising a Services or Allee Hochmuth, the Russell Labs Academic Advising Manager.
+If you have questions about the field of Wildlife Ecology, please contact Dr. Jim Berkelman, chair of the department’s Undergraduate Affairs Committee in Wildlife Ecology.
+For general information on admissions to the University of Wisconsin-Madison please visit the Undergraduate Admissions website.
 For general information on admissions to the University of Wisconsin-Madison please visit the Undergraduate Admissions website.

 Major and Degree Requirements